-- Stretch and strengthen your hip flexor muscles and other muscles that surround and support.
+- Stretch and strengthen your hip flexor muscles and other muscles that surround and support that area.

-- Guide you in increasing your activity level so you may return to your former activities.
+- Guide you in increasing your activity level so you can return to your former activities.

-The hip flexors are a group of muscles that help you flex or move your leg and knee up towards your body.
+The hip flexors are a group of muscles that help you move, or flex, your leg and knee up towards your body.

 A hip flexor strain occurs when one or more of the hip flexor muscles becomes stretched or torn.